-A. Medicaid waiver participants have the right to freedom of choice of Medicaid providers for Medicaid covered services.
+have the right to freedom of choice of Medicaid providers for Medicaid covered services.
 Refer to Part 200, Chapter 3, Rule 3.6.
+B. Each individual found eligible waiver have the right to freedom of choice of providers for Medicaid covered services.

 B. Each individual found eligible for the Elderly and Disabled (E&D) waiver must be given free choice of all qualified providers.

-Medicaid pPersons enrolled in a Medicaid waiver have the right to freedom of choice of providers for Medicaid covered services.
 Each individual found eligible for the E&D waiver must be given free choice of qualified providers.
-Current language is in compliance with and supports Final Rule but is silent on the following verbiage from 42 CFR § 441.301(c)(4)(ii) which will be added as Rule 1.4.C.: C. The person and/or guardian or
+Current language is in compliance with and supports Final Rule but is silent on the following verbiage from 42 CFR § 441.301(c)(4)(ii) which will be added as Rule 1.4.C.: C. The person and/or guardian or legal representative must be informed of setting options based on the person's needs and preferences, including nondisability specific settings.
+The setting options must be selected by the person and identified and documented in the plan of services and supports (PSS).